Holidays in Majorca

 - Who Goes There: People often return to Majorca year after year because it's got something for all ages.
 Children love the waterparks and calm sea, young people can enjoy the clubbing scene, and older travellers can unwind on the beach or explore the scenic villages.

 - Celebrities Who Love Majorca: Robert Graves, Agatha Christie, Rafael Nadal, Catherine Zeta-Jones and Michael Douglas.

 - When to Go: If you're into sports then you'll love the cycling and tennis scene which is massive in the autumn and spring.
 Mid-summer is great for beach breaks, whilst hikers prefer the mild winters.

 - Best Attractions: The Tramuntana Mountains are a natural asset, but there's also top shopping and culture in Palma City and Europe's biggest nightclub, BCM, in Magaluf.
-There's also the Mallorca Rocks music festival between June and September.
-Stay at the hotel or hostel on-site and be just metres from gigs, silent raves and pool parties.

 You’ll be spoilt for choice with the island’s beaches, 42 of which have Blue Flag status, making them the ideal cheap day out for families or groups.
 Whether you want to hire a pedalo, eat on the seafront or top up your tan, it’s a great way to start your holiday.

 Majorca is also a great destination for nature lovers head to the Mondrago Natural Park for crystal waters, lush landscapes and white beaches, or S’Albufera Natural Park for wetlands, reeds and rugged countryside that birdwatchers will love.
 If golf is more your thing then don’t leave until you’ve scored a hole in one at Poniente’s 18-hole course.